modelsconf2018/modelsconf2018.github.io/calls/acm-src/index.md

 <div class="row">
  <div class="col-md-8" markdown="1">

+# Call for Contributions
-# Call for ACM Student Research Competition
+# ACM Student Research Competition @ MODELS 2018

 ACM/IEEE 21st International Conference on Model Driven Engineering Languages and Systems Call for ACM SRC: Student Research Competition

 MODELS 2018 will host an ACM Student Research Competition (SRC), sponsored by Microsoft Research.
 The ACM SRC is a forum for undergraduate and graduate students to showcase their research, exchange ideas, and improve their communication skills while competing for prizes at MODELS 2018.
 The Student Research Competition has the following goals (for general information in the ACM SRC see [https://src.acm.org/about](https://src.acm.org/about)):
 * to give undergraduate and graduate students the opportunity to share their research ideas and results at MODELS in a special forum that provides visibility for their work
 * to give students the opportunity to meet with and interact with MODELS attendees to share ideas, gain new insights, and understand possible practical applications